RetroDECK/ES-DE/README.md

 [ROADMAP.md](ROADMAP.md) - List of major features planned to be added in the future

-[CONTRIBUTING.md](CONTRIBUTING.md) - Information on how to contribute to the project

 [CREDITS.md](CREDITS.md) - An attempt to credit the individuals and projects which made ES-DE possible

 ## Some feature highlights